 Die Cut Gaskets & Pads, Gasket Die Cutting

-Stockwell Elastomerics is a leading die cut gaskets manufacturer having an array of fabrication capabilities.
+Stockwell Elastomerics is a leading die cut gasket manufacturer with a wide array of fabrication capabilities and techniques focused on bringing value to customers.
 Stockwell Elastomerics fabricates die cut gaskets and cushioning pads from a variety of elastomeric materials with a core specialty in silicone rubber.
 Benefits of using Stockwell Elastomerics for custom die cut gaskets include:

 - Fast gasket cutting

-- Machined solid steel dies for more complex parts
+- Machined solid steel dies for more complex and tolerance sensitive parts

 - CNC die cutting, yield optimizing software for best material usage